 In April 2012, Congress enacted the Jumpstart Our Business Startups Act (112 P.L.
 106, 126 Stat.
 306) (the JOBS Act) in order to help small businesses raise funds in the public capital markets by reducing certain regulatory requirements.
 The JOBS Act created a new category of issuer called an emerging growth company (EGC) (principally, issuers with less than \$1.07 billion of revenues) that receives various accommodations designed to facilitate the initial public offering (IPO) process.
 The JOBS Act also provides ongoing relief for EGCs from certain reporting obligations under the Exchange Act.
-For further information on the JOBS Act and EGCs, see Market Trends: The Jobs Act, Emerging Growth Company Practice Guide, JOBS Act and Foreign Private Issuers Checklist, and Understanding the Impact of the JOBS Act on Private Placement Transactions.
+For further information on the JOBS Act and EGCs, see Emerging Growth Company Guide for Capital Markets, Top 10 Practice Tips: Emerging Growth Companies, and JOBS Act and Foreign Private Issuers Checklist.